onnx/models/models/image_classification/squeezenet/README.md

 # SqueezeNet
 SqueezeNet is a small CNN which achieves AlexNet level accuracy on ImageNet with 50x fewer parameters.
 SqueezeNet requires less communication across servers during distributed training, less bandwidth to export a new model from the cloud to an autonomous car and more feasible to deploy on FPGAs and other hardware with limited memory.
+The models perform image classification - they take images as input and classifies the major object in the image into a set of pre-defined classes.
+They are trained ImageNet dataset which contains images from 1000 classes.
+SqueezeNet models are highly efficient in terms of size and speed while providing good accuracies.
+This makes them ideal for platforms with strict constraints on size.

 ## Model
 Squeezenet 1.1 gives AlexNet level of accuracy with 50X fewer parameters.